- Phone: (630) 668-1385

 We have not adopted CCSS.
 Here is our perspective:

 From its inception, Wheaton Christian Grammar School has embedded excellence into the fabric of the Christ-centered education offered its students.
-Now approaching our 75th anniversary year (2016-2017 school year), WCGS continues its commitment to a rigorous academic program that prepares our graduates to excel and experience success as they move on to high school.
+For over 75 years, WCGS continues its commitment to a rigorous academic program that prepares our graduates to excel and experience success as they move on to high school.

 The Common Core State Standards (initiated by the National Governors Association and the Council of Chief State School Officers) have been adopted by more than 40 states, including Illinois in 2010.
 The intent was to provide a clear set of educational expectations (common set of standards) for students in kindergarten through twelfth grade that are more rigorous than previous State standards.
 Common Core standards are not a specific curriculum, an instructional methodology, a sequence of topics, or a requirement for particular materials.
 The long-term goal is for students to be more college and career ready when they graduate from high school.
 An organization called PARCC (The Partnership for Assessment of Readiness for College and Careers) has developed and will be field testing English and Math assessments during the years ahead.